qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/ui_menu_handling.rst

 ===================
 This example should show how to create a menu structure with submenu and how to handle with groups.

 Qooxdoo has some widgets that need a menu to handle user interaction.
 For this sample we will chose the ``qx.ui.toolbar.ToolBar`` to create the menu structure.
-To see a overview, witch widgets uses a menu, take a look in the <..:Widget:Menu>.
+To see a overview, witch widgets uses a menu, take a look in the :doc:`..:Widget:Menu`.

 This code snippet show how to create a "ToolBar" with to menu items "File" and "View":

 ::

     // Create the toolbar and add to the DOM var toolBar = new qx.ui.toolbar.ToolBar();
     this.getRoot().add(toolBar, {